oeg-upm/TINTOlib-Documentation/Readme.md

 ```

-You can import the library using:
+To import a specific method use
 ```
-    import tinto_prueba.methods
+    from tinto_prueba.methods import tinto
 ```